MichaelThamm/going-phishing/README.md

 # Send Email
 In Source.main.py, the sender emails can be set in addition to the name of the target e.g. John Doe.
 In the mimeMessageBuilder() method, define the name and level parameters which must match for a given recipient email.
-Example, name='Mike', level=1 where recipientEmail='person1@gmail.com'
+Example, name='person1', level=1 where recipientEmail='person1@gmail.com'

 # Gmail Accounts